Top

 Apple has not commented officially on the President’s request but has reaffirmed that expanding its production base in India is part of its long-term business strategy.
 Hence, Apple Investment India's strategies have not changed, and it views India as a critical hub for future production and supply chain diversification.

-Economic Impact Of iPhone Manufacturing In India
+Benefits Of Apple's Manufacturing In India

-Job Creation and Skill Development in India
+1. Job Creation and Skill Development in India

 An estimate states that Apple's manufacturing in India has created 200,000 direct jobs, and the entire ecosystem will create more than 600,000 jobs in the future2.
 This will help develop the critical skills of engineers and workers.

-Growth of India’s Electronics Manufacturing Ecosystem
+2. Growth of India’s Electronics Manufacturing Ecosystem

 The iPhone push nurtures a vibrant ecosystem: local suppliers, logistics players, and ancillary industries are growing rapidly.
 Tamil Nadu and Karnataka are emerging as key electronics hubs, attracting fresh FDI.